2026 NFL divisional round odds, predictions: Bears vs. Rams picks from expert on 28-10 run

-2026 NFL divisional round odds, predictions: Rams vs. Bears picks by expert on 28-10 run
+2026 NFL divisional round odds, predictions, start time: Rams vs. Bears picks from expert on a 28-10 roll

 SportsLine expert Larry Hartstein has revealed his NFL playoff picks for Chicago vs. Los Angeles in the divisional round on Sunday

 Kickoff from Soldier Field in Chicago is set for 6:30 p.m.
 ET.
-Los Angeles is a 3.5-point favorite in the latest Rams vs. Bears odds, while the over/under for total points scored is 48.5 via DraftKings Sportsbook.
+Los Angeles is a 3.5-point favorite in the latest Rams vs. Bears odds, while the over/under for total points scored is 49 via DraftKings Sportsbook.
+L.A. is at -202 on the money line, while Puka Nacua and Davante share the shortest anytime touchdown scorer odds at -115.
 Before making any Bears vs. Rams picks, check out the NFL playoff predictions from SportsLine's Larry Hartstein.

 A former lead writer for Covers and The Linemakers, Hartstein combines a vast network of Vegas sources with an analytical approach he honed working for Pro Football Focus.
 He enters the divisional round of the 2026 NFL playoffs on a 42-33 run on NFL spread picks, and he's been especially locked in on his picks involving the Rams recently as he's on a 28-10 run, returning +1701.
 Anybody following his NFL betting picks at sportsbooks and on betting sites could have seen strong returns.